 The podcast where we discuss the news of the week.

-This week on Hafta, Newslaundry’s Manisha Pande, Jayashree Arunachalam, and Shardool Katyayan are joined by Nitin Pai, co-founder and director of The Takshashila Institution, and senior journalist Hridayesh Joshi from Uttarkashi.
+This week on Hafta, Newslaundry’s Manisha Pande, Jayashree Arunachalam and Shardool Katyayan are joined by Nitin Pai, co-founder and director of the Takshashila Institution, and senior journalist Hridayesh Joshi from Uttarkashi.

-He said, “ I don’t think there’s anything wrong in India buying oil from Russia or from Iran or from wherever, as long as we can get away with it.
-To claim that, 'Oh, you're buying gas from a country which is at war and you're killing' is absurd… If the yardstick is that you're supplying or buying from people who are killing others, then the United States has to sanction itself to death."
+The episode opens with a discussion on Trump’s recent announcement to double the tariff on India from 25 percent to 50 percent.
+Nitin argues that there is nothing wrong with India buying oil from Russia “To claim that, ‘Oh, you're buying gas from a country which is at war and you're killing’ is absurd…If the yardstick is that you’re supplying or buying from people who are killing others, then the United States has to sanction itself to death,” he says.

-“Even after all of this, the United States is still India’s best partner for growth and development.
-We've got to work with these guys and figure out how we can make use of the US economy and US military power to help us grow and be secure.”
-Nitin said.
+Manisha asks Nitin what India should do next.
+He underlines a crucial strategic point: that the United States remains India’s most important partner for long-term growth and development.
+“We've got to work with these guys and figure out how we can make use of the US economy and US military power to help us grow and be secure,” he says.

 Hafta letters: Engaging with the other side, paying for news, solving problems